leaded

 - 1. (of windowpanes or a roof) framed, covered, or weighted with lead Georgian-style leaded windows

-- 2. (of gasoline) containing tetraethyl lead leaded fuel
+- 2. (of petrol) containing tetraethyl lead leaded fuel

 - 3. (of print) having the lines separated by spaces.